Hotoke79/Hotoke79/README.md

-- 👋 Hi, I’m @Hotoke79
+- 👋 Hi, I’m Dmitry
-- 👀 I’m interested in Android App development
+- 👀 I’m interested in Android and Web Apps development
-- 🌱 I’m currently learning Java, Kotlin and Flutter
+- 🌱 I’m currently learning JavaScript

 <!---
 Hotoke79/Hotoke79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.